Top Dog Choice

 In 30 seconds

-Between 6 and 18 months, your dog enters adolescence: hormonal changes, brain reorganization, functional parallel with human adolescence.
-What it already knew seems forgotten, new reactivity appears, it tests limits and "challenges" without it being defiance.
+Between 6 and 18 months, your dog enters adolescence: hormonal changes, brain reorganization, a functional parallel to human adolescence.
+What it already knew seems forgotten, new reactivity appears, it tests limits and "challenges" without it being actual defiance.
 This is the life stage with the highest shelter surrender rate in the United States.
 What is called for is consistency, not giving up.
 In another 6 to 12 months you will have the adult you are raising right now.

 The evidence: yes, dog adolescence is real